Project Management Office (PMO)

 DoIT’s Project Management Office (PMO) was established to coordinate, oversee, and provide stewardship of IT-related portfolio and project management.
 The objective of the PMO is to:

 The DoIT PMO uses Smartsheet to track projects and portfolio management.
-DoIT’s Project Management Principles can be found here, including definitions of projects and information about the initiation process.
-Smartsheet FAQs can be found here.
+Read more about DoIT’s Project Definitions and Proposal Process here.

 Contact us at doitpmo@umbc.edu with any questions.